Deep Keyphrase Generation

 RNN and CopyRNN are supervised models, and they are trained on data in a specific domain and writing style.
 However, with sufficient training on a large-scale dataset, we expect the models to be able to learn universal language features that are also effective in other corpora.
 Thus in this task, we will test our model on another type of text, to see whether the model would work when being transferred to a different environment.

 We use the popular news article dataset \textbf{DUC-2001}~\cite{wan2008singlerank} for analysis.
 The dataset consists of 308 news articles and 2,488 manually annotated keyphrases.
 The result of this analysis is shown in Table \ref{tab:performance_duc2001}, from which we could see that the CopyRNN can extract a portion of correct keyphrases from a unfamiliar text.
-Compared to the results reported in \cite{hasan2010makesenseofstateoftheart}, the performance of CopyRNN is better than TextRank~\cite{mihalcea2004textrank} and KeyCluster~\cite{liu2009termclustering}, but lags behind the other three baselines.
+We also report the baseline performance included in \cite{hasan2010makesenseofstateoftheart}.
+The performance of CopyRNN is better than TextRank~\cite{mihalcea2004textrank} and KeyCluster~\cite{liu2009termclustering}, but lags behind the other three baselines.
 It is worth noting that the hyperparameters of baseline models, such as number of recalled keyphrases for Tf-Idf and SingleRank, are carefully tuned and may drastically affect the results.
 However for CopyRNN we simply report its F${_1}$ score of top 10 predicted phrases (F${_1}$@10).

 As it is transferred to a corpus in a completely different type and domain, the model encounters more unknown words and has to rely more on the positional and syntactic features within the text.
 In this experiment, the CopyRNN recalls 766 keyphrases.
 14.3\% of them contain out-of-vocabulary words, and many names of persons and places are correctly predicted.